The Melbourne JD

 Moving to Melbourne

-The University is approximately a 15-minute walk from the center of Melbourne, a city renowned as an exciting and vibrant hub of cultural, social and sporting life.
-Melbourne is consistently voted as one of the world's most liveable cities.
-With friendly locals and a thriving multicultural community, you will feel instantly at home here.
+The University is approximately a 15-minute walk from the centre of Melbourne, a city renowned for its exciting and vibrant cultural, social, food and sporting life.
+Melbourne is consistently voted as one of the world's most liveable cities and was recently crowned as the best city in the world for 2026.^^ With friendly locals and a thriving multicultural community, you will feel instantly at home here.